-Students are introduced to design for interactions through services and social innovation with potential impact in business and policy, while expanding their skills in communication and interaction design.
+Get an introduction to design for interactions and design for services and social innovation, and learn about their potential impact in business and policy.
+Expand your skills in communication and interaction design.

 Investigate the history, current state, and future of interaction design practice and research.